 We know that sunlight affects us in subtle ways.
 Sunshine gives us energy, improves our mood and is healthy for us.
 Did you know that light bulbs work similarly?

 The illumination of light bulbs emits the same spectrum of colors produced by the sun.
 Light bulbs you choose can zero in on the specific colors of the light spectrum to set the atmosphere in the room.

 5 Unexpected Ways LED Light Bulbs Can Live A Better Life

 Warm-white produces a soft light that helps us create melatonin that makes us feel relaxed, helps us wind down from the day.
-Putting us in a mood for a good night sleep. (less blue light)
+And creating the mood for a good night sleep. (less blue light)

 While natural-white light emits a bluer light that helps us produce serotonin.
 The blue light subtly helps us feel awake, focused and alert.
 Ready for the day. (medium blue light) used for office and working spaces.